VisitRome.com

 View →

-Shopping in Rome offers a different experience.
+Shopping in Rome has a different visit.
 With its abundance of vintage and antique stores, Via Del Governo Vecchio is a street worth visiting.
 Here you can find a wide variety of items, ranging from furniture to clothes and jewelry.
 Bargain-hunters will appreciate the range of goods at the market stalls along the street, and if you're looking for a one-of-a-kind item to take home, this is a good place to find it.

 In addition to the vintage and antique stores on Via Del Governo Vecchio, there are also many restaurants and cafes to take a break in.
 If you want to enjoy a meal or a coffee, you’ll have plenty of choices.
 From traditional Italian restaurants to cafes serving pastries, there are many options.

 For those seeking bargains in Rome, Via Del Governo Vecchio is the place to be.
 You can find distinctive items and enjoy a meal in between shopping.
-If you're looking for a unique item to take home or just want to take a break from sightseeing, this street is worth including in your itinerary.
+If you're looking for a distinctive item to take home or just want to take a break from sightseeing, this street is worth including in your itinerary.

 Via Dei Coronari

 If you’re looking for a great bargain, then Via Dei Coronari is the place to go.
 This area of Rome features many antique shops, where you can find vintage clothing, artwork, furniture, and jewelry.
 The atmosphere is lively, with plenty of cafes and restaurants to visit.
 Prices are reasonable, so you won’t have to spend a lot to find a nice souvenir.
-If you’re looking for something distinctive or a great deal, Via Dei Coronari is a solid choice for your shopping needs.

 Via Cola Di Rienzo